-The Conservation Practice course comprises 80 credits in total, of which 18 are from the project semester and the remaining are from field and practice oriented classroom semesters.
-The first classroom semester comprises interdisciplinary foundation courses including ecology, sociology for conservation and sustainability, environmental science, environmental economics theory of change, philosophy of science, philosophy of practice, research methodologies, and scientific communication.
-The second classroom semester comprises domain knowledge courses on biodiversity, food systems, and ecosystem services as well as perspectives courses on conservation ethics, impact assessment, political ecology, and social-ecological systems.
+The Conservation Practice course comprises 80 credits in total, of which 25 are from the project semester and the remaining are from practice-oriented immersive and experiential classroom semesters.
+The first semester comprises interdisciplinary foundation courses, including ecology, sociology for conservation and sustainability, environmental science, environmental economics, and scientific communication.
+The second semester comprises domain knowledge courses on biodiversity, food systems, and ecosystem services and a perspectives course on interdisciplinary practice.
 The third and final semester includes practice-oriented domain skills courses on landscape restoration, conservation technologies, decision science, approaches to conservation, climate change, and conservation psychology.
-In addition, during this third semester students are offered a range of electives on project cycle management, adaptive learning, effective advocacy, ethnobotany, transdisciplinarity, environmental humanities, and medicinal plants to choose from based on their interests.
-A tentative list of courses can be downloaded here.
+In addition, during the third-semester, students can take a range of electives on project cycle management, adaptive learning, effective advocacy, ethnobotany, transdisciplinarity, environmental humanities, and medicinal plants based on their interests.

-The fourth semester of the course is a project semester and students choose between undertaking a thesis under a supervisor from ATREE or TDU based on mutual interests and faculty expertise, or participating in an internship with a partner organization.
-The ‘thesis stream’ will involve conducting research at ATREE’s Community Conservation centres (CCCs) in the Western Ghats, Western Coast, and the Eastern Himalayas.
-ATREE set up the CCCs to aid the production of research that is pertinent to and usable by local communities in their conservation efforts.
-Furthermore, they provide a space for communities to interact with researchers and support conservation education programmes, collaboration in conservation efforts as well as long term socio-ecological monitoring.
-The ‘internship stream’ will enable students to learn from the expertise of partner organizations in NGO, corporate, government or academic sectors by undertaking an internship at a chosen organisation.
-Whether a student chooses the ‘thesis stream’ or the ‘internship stream,’ they will be given the opportunity to apply classroom learning to real world situations and partake in experiential learning.
+The fourth semester of the course is a project semester.
+Students choose between doing a thesis under a supervisor or an internship with a partner organisation.
+The ‘thesis stream’ could involve conducting research at ATREE’s Community Conservation centres (CCCs) in the Western Ghats, Western Coast, and the Eastern Himalayas, or TDU’s Medicinal Plant Conservation Areas network.
+ATREE set up the CCCs to aid the production of research pertinent to and usable by local communities in their conservation and livelihoods efforts.
+The CCCs provide a space for communities to interact with researchers and support conservation education programmes, collaboration in conservation efforts, and long-term socio-ecological monitoring.
+The ‘internship stream’ will enable students to learn from and contribute to the expertise of partner organisations in NGO, corporate, government or academic sectors.
+In thesis or internship streams, students can apply classroom learning to real-world situations and partake in experiential learning.